stan-alam/NodeJS/coreNode/README.md

   res.write(`Work handled by process ${pid}`); //changed write to output both messages res.end(`Users: ${usersCount}`); //here the userCounts variable is controlled by the message interface }).listen(8080, () => {
-  console.log(`Begining process start ${pid}`);
+  console.log(`Beginning process start ${pid}`);
 });

 process.on('message', msg => {
 //  console.log(`Message from master: ${msg.toString()}`);
   usersCount = msg.usersCount;
 });
-// the master process in cluster2.js will reset the usercount every 10 secs through invokation of the mock db call
+// the master process in cluster2.js will reset the userscount every 10 secs through invocation of the mock db call

 ```